Planetary computing for data-driven environmental policy-making: Scoping planetary computing

-These requirements translate to the data pipeline shown in Figure~\ref{f:ark}.
-This pipeline has the following phases: \begin{itemize} \item {\bf Ingestion}: is the acquisition of remote sensing datasets.
+Environmental scientists need to access \textbf{large-scale input datasets} consisting of: \one{} primary observation data from satellites~\cite{dubayah2020global} that is petabyte-scale or direct ground measurements~\cite{nugent2018inaturalist, trolliet2014use}; \two {} derived sources from algorithmic transformation or AI-based inference; and \three{} previous results derived by third parties or from earlier runs.
+Programmers then \textbf{describe computation} over these datasets that: \one{} is either algorithmic or machine learning-based, using a mix of CPUs and GPUs; \two{} needs to autoscale to permit local development followed by global analysis; and \three{} can be expressed by a non-CS expert, ideally with a visual interface~\cite{9833110}, in a language like R or Python, or even with large language model assistance~\cite{sarkar2022like}.
+The \textbf{derived products} provide higher level insights and must be archived for the long term, while: \one{} tracking provenance on input data and enforcing privacy constraints on output results; \two{} being independently verifiable when given access to the source data; and \three{} incrementally recalculating to allow for interactive exploration and incorporation of local data.
+These requirements translate to the data pipeline shown in Figure~\ref{f:ark}, with four phases: \begin{itemize} \item {\bf Ingestion}: is the acquisition of remote sensing datasets.
 Publishers often serve them via adhoc HTTP/FTP servers, requiring polling download scripts.
-The data formats vary (e.g. GeoJSON, TIFFs) and need to be normalised into a format such as a spatially indexed columnar store. \item {\bf Transform}: is the dynamic computation pipeline over the large datasets, usually expressed in multiple languages (e.g. Python, R, and Fortran).
-Machine learning is often used to interpolate sparse datasets, and dataset size is reduced by spatial-temporal slicing to focus on desired regions. \item {\bf Analyse}: is the foreign interface that can be used by external systems, either via API-driven endpoints (e.g. webhooks), query interfaces, or AI-driven language models. \item {\bf Publish}: is the long-term storage of reproducible results (e.g. for scientific publications).
+The data formats vary (e.g., GeoJSON, TIFFs) and typically need to be normalised into a format such as a spatially indexed columnar store due to their size.
+There is rarely systematic version control from the data providers (\S\ref{section:data}). \item {\bf Transform}: is the dynamic computation pipeline over the very large datasets {\em at scale}, usually expressed in multiple languages (commonly Python, R, Julia or Fortran).
+The algorithms must scale to allow the ecologist to experiment locally before transferring their work to an HPC cluster.
+Additionally, machine learning is often used to interpolate sparse datasets, and optimised by spatial-temporal slicing to focus on desired regions. \item {\bf Analyse}: is the foreign interface that can be used by external systems, either via API-driven endpoints (e.g., webhooks), query interfaces, or AI-driven language models. \item {\bf Publish}: is the long-term storage of reproducible results (e.g., for scientific publications).
 It is also useful to provide online notebooks to give non-expert users a rapid development environment with all the data, code and tools. \end{itemize}